José Sócrates: Freeport outlet controversy

 The conversation now revealed took place in 2006 with the aim of explaining the large outgoing amounts of money from the company's headquarters in London at the time of approval of the project.
 According to some sources contacted in London by TVI, José Sócrates remains the main suspect of British police.
 The British police are now set to send to the Portuguese authorities the 25 volumes of all research done in this process in England.
-The Serious Fraud Office, which investigates major financial fraud in Britain, has seen its activity limited due to the lack cooperation of the Portuguese authorities in investigating the case.
+The Serious Fraud Office, which investigates major financial fraud in Britain, has seen its activity limited due to the lack of cooperation of the Portuguese authorities in investigating the case.
 The first official meeting took place only on 17 November 2008 in The Hague, the headquarters of Eurojust, a body which is designed to facilitate judicial cooperation in the EU.
-The judge Cândida Almeida, director of DCIAP (Central Department for investigation and prosecution), which coordinates the department's prosecutor who investigates the case, refused a joint research proposal by the English.
-Then have taken note of the DVD.
-The prosecutor dropped the evidence, arguing that it was not in Portuguese law.
+Judge Cândida Almeida, director of DCIAP (Central Department for investigation and prosecution), which coordinates the department's prosecutor who investigates the case, refused a joint research proposal by the English.
+Then she became aware of the DVD.
+The prosecutor dropped the evidence, arguing that it did not comply with Portuguese law.

 The Eurojust tried to distance itself from the scandal involving its head, José da Mota, a Portuguese, who allegedly put pressure on prosecutors in order to stop a corruption probe involving Portuguese Prime Minister José Sócrates.
-Two magistrates dealing with the so-called Freeport affair accused José Mota of having tried to persuade them to side-line the investigation at the request of the Portuguese premier and the minister of justice.
-The premier and Mr Mota's relationship goes back to the late nineties, when they worked in the same government as state secretaries for environment and justice respectively.
+Two magistrates dealing with the so-called Freeport affair accused José Mota of having tried to persuade them to sideline the investigation at the request of the Portuguese premier and the minister of justice.
+The premier and Mr Mota's relationship goes back to the late nineties, when they worked in the same government as state secretaries for environment and justice, respectively.
 In 2002, when the new EU body was formed (Eurojust), Mr Mota was transferred to The Hague as Portugal's representative to Eurojust.
 He was elected head of the judicial co-operation body in 2007, at a time when the so-called Freeport case had already started in Portugal.

-On 22 May 2012, Alan Perkins, a Freeport manager between 2005 and 2006, said, under oath in court, that illegal payments had been made to the minister of the environment.
+On 22 May 2012, Alan Perkins, a Freeport manager between 2005 and 2006, said, under oath in court, that illegal payments had been made to the minister of the Environment.
 At the time, the minister of the Environment was José Sócrates.